 He was a lecturer and later senior lecturer in Criminal Law and Law of Criminal Procedure at the University of Malta from 1991 to 2017, and has lectured and published extensively in Malta and abroad on legal and human rights topics.

-Professor Sammut holds a Ph.D in Media and Cultural studies from Goldsmiths College, University of London.
+Pro-Rector for Student and Staff Affairs and Outreach, University of Malta Professor Carmen Sammut holds a Ph.D in Media and Cultural studies from Goldsmiths College, University of London.
 She teaches courses on political communication, media and culture and gender within the Department of International Relations.
 As pro-rector she is responsible for the implementation of the area of inclusion within the University Strategy 2020-2015.
 She chairs several Senate and Council committees related to students and staff.
-These include the Access: Disability Support Unit.
-She spearheaded the setting up of the Committee for Race and Ethnic affairs and coordinates with the Gender Issues Committee.
+These include the Access Disability Support Committee.
+She spearheaded the setting up of the Committee on Race and Ethnic Affairs and coordinates with the Gender Equality & Sexual Diversity Committee.
 She also oversees the running of the Health and Wellness Centre.
-Among the committees which she chairs, there are also the Bursaries and Grants Committee and the Committee for Students’ Request Committee.
-Moreover, she chairs the boards of the Foundation School for International Studies; the Institute of European Studies and the board of Junior College.
+Among the committees which she chairs, there are also the Bursaries and Grants Committee and the Committee for Students’ Request.
+Moreover, she chairs the boards of the Foundation School for International Studies; the Institute of European Studies and the Junior College Board.